Rennes: Roads

 The city is an important hub of Brittany's motorway network and is surrounded by a ring road, the Rocade (national road 136).
 The construction of the bypass was started in 1968 and completed in 1999.
 It is 31 km long, has 2 lanes each way (sometimes 3 lanes) and is toll-free.
 Many other expressways are connected to the Rennes ring road for local and regional service.
 By road, Saint-Malo can be reached in 45 minutes, Nantes in 1 hour, Brest in 2 hours and 30 minutes, Paris in 4 hours, Bordeaux in 5 hours, and Brussels in 6 hours and 30 minutes.

 Railway

 Rennes has a major French railway station, the Gare de Rennes, opened in 1857.
 Since 2 July 2017, it is now one hour and twenty-seven minutes by TGV high-speed train from Paris (after the extension of the High Speed Rail Line).
 Train services are available to other major cities in France such as Lyon, Marseille, Lille, and Strasbourg.

 Rennes is also an important railway station for regional transport in Brittany.
 The TER Bretagne provides links to Saint-Malo, Nantes, Redon, Vitré, Saint-Brieuc, Vannes, Laval, Brest and many other regional cities.
 It is served by Gares station on the VAL Rennes Metro.

 Airport

 Rennes is served by Rennes Brittany Airport (Saint-Jacques), located 7 km from the centre to the south-west in the commune Saint-Jacques-de-la-Lande.

-It notably operates regular or seasonal flights to Paris-Charles de Gaulle, Lyon, Marseille, Nice, Toulouse, Barcelona, Palma de Mallorca, Rome-Fiumicino, Southampton, Dublin, Exeter, Manchester, Amsterdam Schiphol, Madrid Barajas, Birmingham, London-City, London-Gatwick and daily flights to London Southend Airport with Flybe.